-- publish information on expected waiting times to access social housing, by region, in a format that is accessible to prospective tenants - make publicly available the regulatory reports on the performance of community providers that are undertaken as part of the National Regulatory System for Community Housing
+- publish information on expected waiting times to access social housing, by region, in a format that is accessible to prospective tenants - make publicly available the regulatory reports on the performance of community providers that are undertaken as part of the National Regulatory System for Community Housing.

-- To facilitate choice-based letting, State and Territory Governments should publish information on available social housing properties, such as the rent charged for the property, number of bedrooms and the location of the property.
-This information should be disseminated across a range of mediums, such as online and printed leaflets. - Housing services centres full range of homelessness social, affordable and market entry purchase advice and services - Single gateways to information - National Shelter supports this recommendation and would ad that the information might even be collected and made available on a dedicated webpage.
+To facilitate choice-based letting, State and Territory Governments should publish information on available social housing properties, such as the rent charged for the property, number of bedrooms and the location of the property.
+This information should be disseminated across a range of mediums, such as online and printed leaflets.

+National Shelter supports this recommendation and would add that the information might even be collected and made available on a dedicated webpage.